Soc 001 - Introduction to Sociology » Summer 2021 » Quiz 1

 Any time a social researcher is going to use sampling, he or she must first identify his or her target population.
 What is this target population?

-A. the larger group of people about whom he or she wishes to generalize
+the group of people whose behavior he or she wishes to change

-C. the group of people whose behavior he or she wishes to change
+the larger group of people about whom he or she wishes to generalize

 Question #14